henrysky/galpy_cuda_demo/README.rst

 Introduction
 ==============

-Technology demonstration on how `galpy`_-ish orbit integration on Nvidia GPU via CUDA can be done.
+Technology demonstration on how `galpy`_-ish orbit integration on Nvidia GPU via CUDA can be done by Python C extension which uses CUDA.
+The purpose of this code is for demonstrating future possible galpy CUDA extensions.

 This python package integrate orbits by Euler's method in solar system under a point mass Sun while mimic `galpy`_ package structure